PavlosPoli/E-Commerce-Executive-Economics/README.md

 - **Prioritize reactivation by value:** Target dormant customers using prior contribution and recency.
 Measure incremental contribution and cost per reactivation rather than campaign engagement alone.

-- **Remediate unprofitable customer patterns:** Diagnose acquisition cost, discounts, returns, shipping and product mix for the 4,993 unprofitable customers, then apply recover, restrict or stop rules.
+- **Fix unprofitable customer patterns:** Diagnose acquisition cost, discounts, returns, shipping and product mix for the 4,993 unprofitable customers, then apply recover, restrict or stop rules.

 - **Rationalize the product portfolio:** Rank products by negative CM2 euros.
 Reprice, delist or correct sourcing, returns and fulfilment problems before increasing promotion.